 Find relief by using strategies which work for everyone

-If you are a leader or manager, leading a family, or even a hobby team, then your inner state is an essential factor because whether you like it or not, unless you are a great actor, then many of your team are going to tap into your attitude or state and it will affect them.
+If you are a leader or manager, leading a family, or even a hobby team, then your inner state is an essential factor.
+Whether you like it or not, unless you are a great actor, then many of your team are going to tap into your attitude or state and it will affect them.
 Your energetic field affects everything on the planet, never mind your team.
-If you’ve any doubts about this, then watching this great video which demonstrates what Quantum Science is showing us will hopefully help you to see what we already sublimely know: The vibes we give out are felt by everyone.
+If you’ve any doubts about this, watching this great video which demonstrates what Quantum Science is showing us will hopefully help you to see what we already sublimely know.
+The vibes we give out are felt by everyone.

-A great book; The Heart of the Soul, by Gary Zukav changed my mind about my feelings forever, when I realised my feelings were simply a guidance system, rather than an indictment of who I really was.
-So while I absolutely own my feelings and state of mind, I realise that they are just a form of information, telling me that what I believe about myself or others is untrue.
-That fact turns our habitual approach to our emotions upside down, but when you truly embrace this premise, then your world has changed and empowerment has begun.
+A great book; The Heart of the Soul, by Gary Zukav changed my mind about my feelings forever.
+I realised my feelings were simply a guidance system, rather than an indictment of who I really was.
+So while I absolutely own my feelings and state of mind, I realise that they are just a form of information.
+Information telling me that what I believe about myself or others is untrue.
+This realisation turns our habitual approach to our emotions upside down.
+When you truly embrace this premise, then your world has changed and empowerment has begun.

 I realised that instead of beating myself up from feeling negative emotions, I asked myself empowering questions.
 I also found that the ability to feel better was entirely in my hands.
 It is also in yours too.